 What value is there in a Restaurant Emergency Procedures Chart?
-The small price of this form could save you hundreds or thousands of dollars.
+For one thing, the small price of this form could save you hundreds or thousands of dollars.

 What about more common emergencies that could happen?
 Do you know how much you could lose if there is a power outage?
-If you have generators, do your managers know how to start the generator?
-The Restaurant Emergency Procedures Chart gives you great information on what to do in emergencies and how to prepare for emergencies.
+Even if you have generators, do your managers know how to start the generator?
+You will find that the Restaurant Emergency Procedures Chart gives you great information on what to do in emergencies and how to prepare for emergencies.

-Place each page of this chart in a protective sheet and use a 3-ring hole puncher and place them into the binder.
+To begin, print out and place each page of this chart in a protective sheet and then places them into the binder.
 Keep this seven-page document in a binder and review it with management and staff before you have the emergency.
-It is an important topic to cover with new hires during orientation.
+First, it is an important topic to cover with new hires during orientation.

 What happens if there is a robbery?
 How do you avoid robberies?
-No one expects it to happen, but do your staff know what to do if there is a thief to minimize the risk of injuries?
+No one expects it to happen, but does your staff know what to do if there is a thief to minimize the risk of injuries?
 No one expects an emergency, but it could happen to you.
-It is better to be prepared and do all that you can to avoid some emergency situations.
+It is better to be prepared and do all that you can avoid some emergency situations.
 Training your managers on what to do in an emergency is important for restaurant safety.
-Management Training needs to be priority one on your to do list for new hires.
+Management Training needs to be priority one on your to-do list when you train new managers.